Table of Contents

 This ferment can then be diluted and applied to soils (as a soil drench), and plants (as a foliar spray).

-The essential concept here is that FPJ allows the nutrients of plants to be re-utilized to feed other plants.
+The essential concept here is that FPJ allows the nutrients within some plants to be re-utilized to feed your other plants.

 Master Han Kyu Cho lived and worked on his family farm in South Korea.